 The University is permitted by the IDEM to discharge stormwater runoff from its industrial area (Utilities Complex).
 The University performs annual stormwater sampling, testing, and reporting in compliance with this permit.

-Storm Water Rule 13 – Storm Water Quality Management Plan
+Municipal Separate Storm Sewer General Permit (MS4GP) – Storm Water Quality Management Plan

 The IDEM requires the University to develop a Storm Water Quality Management Plan (SWQMP) that culminates with the implementation of Best Management Practices (BMPs) that address six minimum control measures.
 These BMPs prevent or minimize the impact of stormwater runoff into off-campus water bodies.